The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 In 1925, pieces of a truly massive squid were found in the stomach of a sperm whale.
 Scientists realized there was something different here…not just the already-legendary giant squid (which, by the way, is terrifying enough), but something even bigger, even weirder: Mesonychoteuthis hamiltoni, the colossal squid.

-It had been glimpsed, sampled, theorized about…but never seen alive.
-Until now.
+It had been glimpsed, sampled, theorized about…but never seen alive…until now.

-The Modern Discovery: Alive, and Absolutely Massive
+Alive, and Absolutely Massive

 We're talking about a creature estimated to reach lengths of 40 to 50 feet, with eyes as big as basketballs and tentacles lined not just with suckers, but with rotating hooks.
 Nature really said, "Let's make it nightmare fuel, but cooler."